Postural Control – Part 2

 Stoffregen (1986) indicates that head stabilization facilitates optical flow applied in motion perception.
 Pozzo et al. (1995) propose that head stabilization facilitates the combination between visual information of position and movement and the information from the otoliths on gravitational and inertial forces; also, head stabilization improves visual perception and vestibular information.
 Head tilting alters gravity receptors’ sensitivity, which detects body verticality (Schöne & Udo of Haes, 1968), and otoliths sensitivity decreases.

-Keeping a stable head in skiing collaborates in balance maintenance and provides a reference to the perceptual systems; instead,tilting it modifies our visual references.
+Keeping a stable head in skiing collaborates in balance maintenance and provides a reference to the perceptual systems; instead, tilting it modifies our visual references.
 When these references are not sufficient, or when they are not properly used, we tend to keep our head in the same inclined direction of our body.
 Research indicates that we experience an error increase in the subjective vertical perception when our head is tilted.
 It can be concluded that it is more complicated to ski when our head is tilted because it provides less reliable information and modifies our visual scene.

-Perception of posture verticality
+Perception of Posture Verticality

 Skiing involves continuously deviating from the vertical posture to which we are used to, so the perception of verticality is essential in our posture control.
 We have an internal model of gravity, which is based on information from the visual, vestibular and somatosensory systems, contributing to the construction of references applied to represent verticality.
 Gravity is an external reference during skiing motion since it allows defining the absolute vertical.